Accelerated Online BSN Admissions Requirements by Program

 Pennsylvania State UniversityNoneNoneYesTwo years of a world language at the high school level

-Holy Family UniversityBachelor’s in any field3.0NoAnatomy and physiology 1 and 2 with lab, microbiology with lab, nutrition taught by a registered dietitian, an elementary statisticsPersonal statement and one letter of recommendation
+Holy Family UniversityBachelor’s in any field3.0; 2.75 GPA in math and science prerequisite coursesNoAnatomy and physiology 1 and 2 with lab, microbiology with lab, nutrition taught by a registered dietitian, an elementary statisticsPersonal statement, one letter of recommendation, and must reside in Pennsylvania (excluding the following counties: Bucks, Chester, Delaware, Montgomery, & Philadelphia)

 Drexel UniversityAssociate’s or diploma in nursing2.0Yes30 hours of nursing credits as well as English, humanities, anatomy and physiology, microbiology, sociology, growth and development, and psychology